siuying/localhook/README.md

 # Localhook

 Localhook let you receive webhooks behind a firewall.
-It works like [UltraHook](http://www.ultrahook.com/) or [ngrok](https://ngrok.com/), but you host the server yourself.
+It works like [UltraHook](http://www.ultrahook.com/) or [ngrok](https://ngrok.com/), but you host the server yourself.g

-## Why use Localhook?
+## What is Localhook?

 A WebHook is an HTTP callback: an HTTP POST that occurs when something happens.
 Many popular services (GitHub, Stripe, ActiveCampaign, Papertrail, etc) support updates via webhooks.
 However, since these webhook requests are made over Internet, it's difficult receive them when testing from behind a firewall.